oasisprotocol/oasis-core/README.md

 You need to run multiple Ekiden services, so it is recommended to run each of these in a separate container shell, attached to the same container.
-The following examples use the token contract, but the process is the same for any contract.
+The following examples use the token runtime, but the process is the same for any runtime.

 To start the key manager:
 ```